 How to find it

-The day was cool and breezy as I started my climb up the ledge on the side of Highway 71 on the west side of the dam.
+The day was cool and breezy as I started my climb up the hill on the side of Highway 71 on the west side of the dam.
 The steepness and the loose rocks made this an exciting climb.
 I sled down a couple of times, but then I got my foot hold and made it to the top by using the tree branches to pull me up.
 Be careful some of those branches break pretty easy.

-Sure there was easier ways of getting there, but not as fun.
+Sure there were easier ways of getting there, but not as fun.
 This day I was in search of plant life and proof of animal life.
 I found beautiful Mother Earth untouched in areas by any man.